7th-heaven-co/blog/.github/STAGED_TO_PRODUCTION.md

 4. 🏷️ After merging, creates a Git tag (v1.0.1) for the production release.
 5. 🚀 Deploys to Cloudflare Pages automatically.[^1]

-🔥 Why This is the Best Approach:

-- ✅ PRs are versioned → Easier tracking in GitHub.
-- ✅ Git Tags are created → Clear release history in the repository.

 [^1]: Cloudflare automatically deploys production branch when updated